April 2, 1412 – Spanish explorer and author Ruy González de Clavijo died.

 April 2, 2004 – The “Hellboy” movie was first released in theaters.

-April 2, 2012 – Australian explorer, author, conservationist and chemical engineer Warren Bonython passed away at the age of 95.
+April 2, 2012 – Australian explorer, author and engineer Warren Bonython passed away at the age of 95.
 He is best known for his role, spanning many years, of working towards the promotion, planning and eventual creation of the Heysen Trail.